opensearch-project/documentation-website/_observing-your-data/alerting/comp-monitors.md

 ## Configuring composite monitors in OpenSearch Dashboards

-You can configure composite monitors in OpenSearch Dashbords for monitors that chain findings.
+You can configure composite monitors in OpenSearch Dashboards for monitors that chain findings.
+[waiting for UX completion and environment]